 - 3. Transmission planning entities to meet FERC Order No. 1920 requirements: FERC Order No. 1920 requires transmission providers under FERC jurisdiction to conduct a 20+ year Long-term Regional Planning process.
-While the order includes many requirements on scenario development that are specific to the transmission provider, such as stakeholder outreach and feedback, these scenarios would presumably be built from the Year-20 WECC models and datasets.
-The ability for WECC to gather data from its members and create base cases could provide significant value by building a 20-year power flow base case and Year-20 production cost model for transmission providers to start from and by establishing a consistent reference dataset from all WECC members with information relevant to the requirements of FERC Order No. 1920. - 4.
+While the order includes many requirements on scenario development that are specific to the transmission provider, such as stakeholder outreach and feedback, these scenarios would presumably be built from the Year-20 year 20WECC models and datasetdata sets.
+The ability for WECC to gather data from its members and create base cases could provide significant value by both-building a 20-year power flow base case and Year-20year 20 production cost model for transmission providers to start from and by establishing a consistent reference dataset from all WECC members with information that relevant to the requirements of FERC Order No. 1920. - 4.
 Transmission planning entities explore technology needs: With planned retirements of conventional generators, increased electrification, more inverter-based resources, and introduction of other new devices, it is expected that the technology of the future Western Interconnection will behave differently than that of the past.
-A future dataset may help understand what requirements are needed on these technologies (or what new technologies will likely be needed) to maintain overall grid reliability, such as the needs for frequency support or grid-forming inverters. - 5.
-Resource planning entities and transmission planning entities can work together to iterate on the integrated resource plan (IRP) process.
+A future datasetdata set may help understand what requirements are needed on these technologies (or what new technologies will likely be needed) to maintain overall grid reliability, such as the needs for frequency support or grid-forming inverters. - 5.
+Resource planning entities and transmission planning entities can work together to iterate on the IRP-integrated resource plan (IRP) process.
 Plan the transmission system based on the resources, then look at how the transmission system will allow additional resources.
 Locate resources where expected transmission is available.
 Allow the results of the base model to inform future IRP development processes.

-The type of analysis needed to identify long-term system deficiencies for use cases 1 through 3 is primarily steady state The analysis is expected to look at all equipment in service and high impact outage scenarios, such as EHV lines and transformers.
-Potential of use cases beyond steady-state analysis are out of scope: the LTPTF decided not to consider dynamics because: (1) the uncertainty on dynamic models is too great for a Year-20 case; and (2) the incremental work to create such a dataset is significant.
-Therefore, a dataset with enough detail to perform steady-state analysis was determined to be adequate for the purposes of long-term transmission planning.
-However, this decision does not preclude entities from using the dataset to create dynamic models for their own studies.
+The type of analysis needed to identify long-term system deficiencies for use cases 1-31 through 3 is primarily steady state The analysis is expected to look at all equipment in service and high impact outage scenarios, such as EHV lines and transformers.
+Potential of use cases beyond steady_state analysis are out of scope: -the LTPTF decided not to not-consider dynamics because: -(1) the uncertainty on dynamic models is too great for a Year-20year 20 case; and (2) the incremental work to create such a datasetdata set is significant.
+Therefore, a datasetdata set with enough detail to perform steady_state analysis was determined to be adequate for the purposes of long-term transmission planning.
+However, this decision does not preclude entities from using the dataset_data set to create dynamic models for their own studies.